-Flower lovers and florists around the world have been using hashtags such as #flowersforpeace to raise funds, awareness and support for the Ukrainian people in this David and Goliath story now unfolding.
+Flower lovers and florists around the world are using hashtags such as #flowersforpeace to raise funds, awareness and support for the Ukrainian people in this David and Goliath story now unfolding.

-It is not only the sunflower, the national flower of Ukraine, that has sparked this support and a barrage of images on the internet, but also interpretations of blue and yellow which are the colors of the Ukrainian flag.
+It is not only the sunflower, the national flower of Ukraine, that is sparking this support and a barrage of images on the internet, but also interpretations of blue and yellow which are the colors of the Ukrainian flag.

 For our friend Ukrainian-born Olena Tcaci, who runs Dandelion Floral Art near Chicago, “I have never been so proud of my courageous people.”

-In Amsterdam, Natasja Sadi coincidentally had planned a visit this week to the Anne Frank museum with her young children where discussions about injustice and aggression were felt deeply.
-Then the invasion of Ukraine by Russia took place.
+In Amsterdam, Natasja Sadi coincidentally had planned a visit this week to the Anne Frank museum with her young children where discussions about injustice and aggression now are being felt deeply.

 “How do you explain war to your children?
 For the second time in one week, we had to explain evil,” she recalls.
 “Flowers feel so futile at this moment in time when there is so much sadness and heartbreak. ” However, she created this arrangement of sunflowers for support of Ukraine and its “strength and bravery.”